Driftt/babel-bot/README.md

 Babel-Bot
 ---
-Transation bot for Drift
+Transation bot for Drift.

 <i>Note this project is no longer actively maintained.</i>

 Requires a Google API key with access to the Google Cloud Transation service.
-You can create one from here: https://cloud.google.com/translate/
+You can create one from here: https://cloud.google.com/translate/.

-You can find your Drift OAuth Access token by following the quick start <a href="https://devdocs.drift.com/docs/quick-start">here</a>
+You can find your Drift OAuth Access token by following the quick start <a href="https://devdocs.drift.com/docs/quick-start">here</a>.

 Once you create the Drift app, you should set the `new_message` and `button_action` webhooks and point to your deployed Heroku (or other service) instance of the babel-bot server with endpoint `/api`.